147 – PowerPoint tips

 On each slide, include only a few points – no more than about six, and fewer is better.
 It is OK to have only one point on a slide.

 For each bullet point, include only a word or a few words, not a sentence.
+Or even use a picture instead of text.
 The last thing you want is to have to read out what’s on the screen, but if it’s a sentence, you more or less have to.
 If you have a sentence on the screen but then don’t read it out, the audience will be reading it while you’re saying something else.
 Or they’ll be scanning through the bullet points trying to work out which one you’re talking about, rather than listening to you.

 Never move the boundaries of the text box to fit more text in.
 Keep reasonable sized boundaries around the text of your slide.